-You’ll have so much fun with these pumpkin cake pops for Halloween!
-If you’ve never made cake pops, you’ll find the cake pops recipe easy and they’re some of the cutest Halloween cake pops ideas (or cake ball recipes) you’ll find!
-We used chocolate cake and orange melts for our cake pops recipe but you can use vanilla, red velvet, or even oreos for your cake pops!
+You’ll have so much fun with these cake pops for Halloween shaped like little pumpkins!
+If you’ve never made pops (also called cake ball recipes), you’ll find this cake pops recipe easy and they’re some of the cutest Halloween cake pops ideas you’ll find!
+We used chocolate cake and orange melts for our little desserts recipe but you can use vanilla, red velvet, or even oreos!

 What Are Cake Pops?

 In case you’ve never heard of them, you may be wondering, “What are cake pops?”

 Cake pops, sometimes called cake balls, are simply cake rolled into balls and dipped in chocolate or an icing.